The Finish Line

 - collected documents from lessons 1-4

-Anticipatory Set: Using the overhead "Fruits We Bear" (Attachment One), ask students to brainstorm ideas of how this illustration represents the concepts and beliefs of the three cultures they studied in the previous three lessons: Native American, African American, and European.
+Using the overhead "Fruits We Bear", ask students to analyze and discuss ideas of how this illustration represents the concepts and beliefs of the three cultures they studied in the previous three lessons: Native American, African American, and European.
 Ask them if they feel that any of the concepts have been left off.
 If so, add them to the overhead.